Why would a trucker need a USB adapter in his or her truck?

 Having a cell phone is not a luxury for lots of today’s professional truck drivers.

 Many truckers are using their phones to do their trucking business, including getting loads.
 (1,2)

 On this page we will give an overview and some specifics regarding adapting a power outlet for a USB plug.

 Disclaimer: The information on this page is geared toward electrical systems in the USA.
 Other countries may have different electrical systems.
 Please exercise due diligence before attempting any adaptation of power sources.

-This page may contain links to products on Amazon.com, with which we have an affiliate relationship.
+This page contains links to products on Amazon.com, with which we have an affiliate relationship.

 When we purchased our Samsung Stratosphere Smartphones, each came with its own AC power charger.

 We purchased a separate car charger (for charging via DC power).

 Over time, the DC charger and one of the AC chargers died (or otherwise stopped working).